-The Financial Laboratory, aka Financial £aboratory Club, was a £1.9 million limited liability partnership conducting joint research into financial risk management over 1997 and 1998.
-The Financial Laboratory members were BZW, The London Stock Exchange, Royal & Sun Alliance and Z/Yen.
+The Financial Laboratory, aka Financial £aboratory Club or F£C, was a £1.9 million limited liability partnership conducting joint research into financial risk management over 1997 and 1998.
+The Financial Laboratory members were Barclays (BZW), The London Stock Exchange, Royal & Sun Alliance, and Z/Yen.
 The programme manager was the Ministry of Defence's DERA (Defence Evaluation and Research Agency), Europe's largest research and development organisation with a turnover of £1.1 billion.
-Supporting organisations included Silicon Graphics, the Worshipful Company of Information Technologists (a City livery company), COMAX Secure Business Services, City University and City University Business School.
+Supporting organisations included Silicon Graphics, the Worshipful Company of Information Technologists (a City livery company), Amey (COMAX Secure Business Services), City University, and City University Business School.

 The Financial Laboratory members' contribution of £1.2 million was augmented by a £750,000 award for "The Use of Synthetic Environments for Risk Management" by the Department of Trade and Industry in a Foresight Challenge recommendation on 21 June 1996 by Sir Robert May, the Government's Chief Scientific Adviser and Head of the Office of Science and Technology.
 The Foresight Panel rated the science `alpha'.
 There was significant press coverage (e.g. Financial Times 1 July 1996 and 16 January 1997) in advance of the research.

-The Financial Laboratory used military technology to tackle the problems posed by financial risk.
+The Financial Laboratory used military technology, e.g. from flight simulators, to tackle the problems posed by financial risk.
 Risk management is increasingly seen by bankers and other financiers as the core discipline of most financial service companies.
 Leadership in qualitative and quantitative risk management is essential to staying at the forefront of the financial markets.
 Financial regulators nationally and internationally focus on risk management processes in setting standards, trading limits and capital adequacy requirements.
-Recent high-profile risk management failures, such as Barings, Daiwa, Metallgesellschaft and Sumitomo, increase the urgency of applying advanced techniques to a complex and vital area.
+High-profile risk management failures, such as Barings, Daiwa, Metallgesellschaft, and Sumitomo, increased the urgency of applying advanced techniques to a complex and vital area.

 The Financial Laboratory exploited technologies in regular use in military environments, such as virtual reality, supercomputing, secure networks, signal analysis, psychology, heads-up displays and operational analysis, on some of the leading edge problems in finance, e.g. interest rate prediction and trade error detection.
 The Financial Laboratory research programme consisted of five areas: